huzama/huzama.github.io/_pages/about.md

 ---
 <div class='info'>
 <h1 title='Hello in Arabic'> السَّلَامُ عَلَيْكُمْ </h1>
-<p> Hi, I'm a first year PhD scholar of Artificial Intelligence at the Korea Advance Institute of Science and Technology (KAIST).
-I graduated with a  Bachelor's degree in Computer Engineering from Pakistan's top-ranked university, National University of Sciences and Technology (NUST), which provided a solid foundation for my academic pursuits. </p>
+<p> Hello!
+I'm a first year PhD scholar of Artificial Intelligence at the Korea Advance Institute of Science and Technology (KAIST).
+I hold a Bachelor's degree in Computer Engineering from Pakistan's top-ranked university, National University of Sciences and Technology (NUST), which provided a solid foundation for my academic pursuits. </p>

 <p> Currently, I am working in <a href="https://xfact.net/"> xfact</a> lab where I am being guided by two esteemed professors -  <a href='https://sites.google.com/a/kaist.edu/song-chong'>Song Chong</a> and <a href='https://jamesthorne.com/'> James Thorne</a>.
 My area of research is Natural Language Processing (NLP), and I specifically focus on the following topics:
 <ul>